 Kent A. Murphy, Ph.D., our founder, has served as our President, Chief Executive Officer, and Chairman of our board of directors since 1992.
 Dr. Murphy received his Ph.D. in Electrical Engineering from Virginia Polytechnic Institute and State University (Virginia Tech) and is formerly a tenured professor in Virginia Tech's Bradley Department of Engineering, where he filed over 35 patent applications.
 In 2001, he was named SBIR Entrepreneur of the Year and in 2004 was named Outstanding Industrialist of the Year by Virginia's Governor Warner.
-Dr. Murphy is also the founder of The Accelerating Innovation Foundation, a non-profit organization whose goal is to promote and facilitate development of a technology innovation cluster in the Mid-Atlantic region.
 Dr. Murphy is not related to Edward G. Murphy, M.D., a member of our board of directors.